 c) If an International student withdraws from a course after 11 days no refund or reduction of fees is available.

-d) The international enrolment fee is non refundable.
+d) The international enrolment fee of $200 is non refundable.

 Students are required to maintain regular attendance in order to progress.
 A student who fails to attend any part of their course may be directed to withdraw.
 Subject to 4.1-4.2 above, they will not be entitled to a refund, nor to attend any other classes in place of those missed.
 The Directors of NZSFW shall be under no obligation to refund any portion of fees under 4.3 above.

 In the unlikely event that NZSFW closes or ceases to offer a course in which students are enrolled, NZSFW will refund the course fees for affected students on a pro rata basis within five working days, unless NZQA permits a longer period.
 Where a Course Closure Event is due to a natural disaster the Course may resume within ten working days after any notice by NZQA of course closure but students will be notified by NZSFW within five working days of their right to opt out of the course within 20 days and receive a pro rata refund from when they last attended.

 5.1 The Director/General Manager of NZSFW reserves the right to terminate the training of any student at any time for misconduct subject to 5.2 and 5.3 below (e.g. theft, irregular attendance of class, use of alcohol, drugs, disruptive behaviour, noncompliance with laws of New Zealand) or any other reason as they think fit after fair and reasonable notice & consideration of the student perspective.

 5.2 A disciplinary problem will be formally acknowledged by one verbal warning from the Director/General Manager to the student concerned.
 If the student fails to rectify his or her behaviour, the Director/General Manager will formally write to the student with their concern and notice of their intention to exclude the student.